A lover of libraries: Meet Spencer Routh

 Since 1975, Spencer Routh has been a Queensland contributor to the Australian Dictionary of Biography and has used SLQ’s collections to write many entries with a focus on those who were pastoralists and also horse and cattle breeders.
 He has relied upon family history resources, Queensland country newspapers and the John Oxley Library collections to help him document the lives of influential Queenslanders.

-Senior Librarian Christina Ealing-Godbold recently interviewed Dr Spencer Routh for our Queensland Stories collection.
-The audio recording and a transcript will be made and added to SLQ’s John Oxley Library soon.
+Senior Librarian Christina Ealing-Godbold interviewed Dr Spencer Routh for our collection.
+The audio recording and a transcript is available on our OneSearch catalogue: 30055 Spencer Routh papers and oral history interview.